Lamare Bogarde

-Lamare Trenton Chansey Bogarde (born 5 January 2004) is a Dutch footballer who plays as a defender or midfielder for EFL League One club Bristol Rovers, on loan from Premier League club Aston Villa.
+Lamare Trenton Chansey Bogarde (born 5 January 2004) is a Dutch footballer who plays as a defender or midfielder for Premier League club Aston Villa.

-He is youth international for the Netherlands, having played at under-15, under-16, and under-18 levels.

-Bogarde started his football career in the Feyenoord academy, before signing on for the Aston Villa academy in 2020.
+He is youth international for the Netherlands, having played at under-15, under-16, under-18 and under-20 levels.
+Bogarde started his football career in the Feyenoord academy, before signing for the Aston Villa academy in 2020.